morotsman/morotsman.github.io/_posts/2020-07-12-java-contravariance.markdown

 }
 {% endhighlight %}

-After we have sent a Consumer to the getEatableFruits operation it is supplied a nice eatable fruit of unspecified kind.
+After we have sent a `Consumer` to the getEatableFruits operation it is supplied a nice `Eatable` fruit of unspecified kind.

 Armed with the knowledge from the my previous post about [covariance] we know that this is probably not the most flexible signature that is possible.
 Could we use covariance?

 ## Covariance to the rescue?